 There’s a reason that New Mexico is called “The Land of Enchantment”.
-From deep canyons, to towering peaks, to whitewater rivers, the options for outdoor activity aren’t better anywhere else.
+From deep canyons, to towering peaks, to rivers near Santa Fe, the options for outdoor activity aren’t better anywhere else.
 But even with the plethora of activities available to any outdoor adventurers, it’s still important to know when and where to go.
 So whether you hail from Santa Fe, Taos, Albuquerque, or Silver City, there’s an outdoor adventure waiting nearby.

 The Ultimate Travel Guide to Outdoor Activities in New Mexico

 While fishing isn’t necessarily everyone’s forte, an experienced fisherman knows when they have good water.
 You can fish just about any body of water in New Mexico, but only a few areas provide the rare but plentiful stomping grounds that keep even locals coming back.
 Red River is a popular stocking location for trout, which ensures plentiful catches.
 The Cimarron River to the east and the Chama River to the west both provide excellent fly fishing.
 Some of the best trout fishing in the state is just a few miles above El Vado Dam near Chama, New Mexico.
 So whether you are catching just to catch, or hunting for the elusive smallmouth bass or rainbow trout, New Mexico has fishing for anybody and everybody.